WinVector/data_algebra/Examples/Arrow/CDesign.md

 <code>sklearn.pipeline.Pipeline</code> maintains a list of steps to be applied to data.
 What is interesting is the steps are <em>not</em> functions.
 Steps are instead objects that implement both a <code>.transform()</code> and a <code>.fit()</code> method.

 <code>.transform()</code> typically accepts a data-frame type structure and returns a modified version.
-Typical operations include adding a new derived column, selected columns, selected rows, and so on.
+Typical operations include adding a new derived column, selecting columns, selecting rows, and so on.

 From a transform-alone point of view the steps compose like functions.
 For list <code>[s, t]</code> <code>transform(x)</code> is defined to as:

-<pre><code>   transform([s, t], x) =
+<pre><code>   transform([s, t], x) :=
       t.transform(s.transform(x))</pre></code>

+(the glyph "<code>:=</code>" denoting "defined as").

-The fit-perspective are where things get interesting.  <code>obj.fit(x)</code> changes the internal state of obj based on the value <code>x</code> and returns a reference to <code>obj</code>.
+The fit-perspective is where things get interesting.  <code>obj.fit(x)</code> changes the internal state of obj based on the value <code>x</code> and returns a reference to <code>obj</code>.
 I.e. it learns from the data and stores this result as a side-effect in the object itself.
-In <code>sklearn</code> it is common to assume a composite method called <code>.fit_transform()</code> defined as:
+In <code>sklearn</code> it is common to assume a composite method called <code>.fit_transform()</code> often defined as:
 <code><pre>   obj.fit_transform(x) := obj.fit(x).transform(x)</pre></code>
-(the "<code>:=</code>" denoting "defined as").
+(though for our own <a href="https://github.com/WinVector/pyvtreat"><code>vtreat</code></a> package, this is deliberately not the case).

 Using <code>.fit_transform()</code> we can explain that in a <code>sklearn Pipeline</code> <code>.fit()</code> is naturally thought of as:
-<code><pre>   fit([s, t], x]) =
+<code><pre>   fit([s, t], x]) :=
       t.fit(s.fit_transform(x))</pre></code>

-My point is: <code>sklearn.pipeline.Pipeline</code> generalizes function composition (as we see with the <code>.transform()</code> methods) to something more powerful (the ability to both fit and to transform).
-This becomes the natural way to store a sequence of parameterized or data-dependent data transform steps (such as centering, scaling, missing value imputation, and much more).
+My point is: <code>sklearn.pipeline.Pipeline</code> generalizes function composition to something more powerful: the ability to both fit and to transform. <code>sklearn.pipeline.Pipeline</code> is a natural way to store a sequence of parameterized or data-dependent data transform steps (such as centering, scaling, missing value imputation, and much more).

-A rigid mindset where "function composition is the only form of composition" would not easily allow the above effects.
-Instead the composition idea is list concatenation or a free group (essentially the graduate school way of saying "list concatenation").
+This gives as a concrete example of where rigid mindset where "function composition is the only form of composition" would not miss design opportunities.

 <h3>Fist class citizens</h3>